 Story written by Franklin Rayeski — Please do not use without crediting me

 Everyone had at least one friend back at Wetterling Elementary.
-I remember that I, personally, had a plethora of friends that’d play with me at recess.
+I remember that I, personally, had a bunch that’d play with me at recess.
 Each friend was unique in their own way—there was always some quality that made each kid stand out to me.
 Specifically, one little girl always comes to mind.
 While everyone in our grade had at least three friends, Megan only had two: me and Adam the Prince.

-Megan was a shy kid that never wanted to play with anyone else.
+Megan was usually a shy kid that never wanted to play with anyone else.
 I don’t exactly remember why I was friends with her.
 Nevertheless, I was.
 If I wanted to hang out with her, I’d have to go to her hiding spot—a small patch of deflowered bushes that sat at the far end of the playground.
 The most memorable thing about her wasn’t any strange interest she had or any distinctive feature she possessed, rather it was her obsession with Adam the Prince.

 “Adam the Prince calls me beautiful,” she told me.
 His favorite hobby was making Megan happy.
 He liked to give her long hugs and loved to tickle her until she cried.
 “Adam the Prince isn’t his real name,” she said, “it’s just his nickname I picked out.”
-The name came from her favorite movie at the time.
+The name came from her favorite animated movie at the time.
 “Adam the Prince is my best friend,” she’d repeat, “he always calls me special!”